 Departure from Lucerne

-The Pre-Alpine Express is a normal operated train that runs on a daily basis.
+The Pre-Alpine Express is a normally operated train that runs on a daily basis.
 It runs 13 times a day in both directions between Lucerne and St. Gallen.
 You do not need to pay reservations fees and you can just buy a train ticket, either at the SBB ticket machines or online with SOB.
 Rail passes are also valid on this scenic railway journey.

 The train leaves Lucerne Central Station from platform 2.
 This is behind platform 3 in the main hall and as we came from track 17, it was quite the walk for us.
 Running late, we speed walked over to the train, boarding the train as the conductor blew his whistle.